thomasl86/latexbuilder/README.md

 LaTeXbuilder facilitates the compilation of latex source code into PDF or PNG file format e.g. for the creation of a PNG image file of a math formula.
 It can
-- build a PDF or PNG from given LaTeX source code, e.g. a simple formua such as `$\sum P = 0$`
+- build a PDF or PNG from given LaTeX source code, e.g. a simple formula such as `$e^{i\pi} + 1 = 0$`
 - embed the source code in the PNG file for future modifying of the contents
 - build figures created with tikzpicture and/or pgfplots

-A commandline interface and rudimentary GUI are available.
+A command line interface and rudimentary GUI are available.

-The program has so far only been tested with Ubuntu 14.04 and TeX Live.
+The program has been tested with *Ubuntu 14.04* and *TeX Live*, and *Windows 7* and *MiKTeX*.

+**Libraries used:**

+- [icafe](https://github.com/dragon66/icafe), a Java library for reading, writing, converting, and manipulating images and meta data.
+The library is used to embed the LaTeX source code within the built PNG file and to extract the embedded code in PNGs
+- [JOpt Simple](https://pholser.github.io/jopt-simple/), a command line option parsing library
+- [ini4j](http://ini4j.sourceforge.net/), a Java API for parsing configuration files written in the .ini file format

 # Requirements

-For the program to work, the following needs to be pre-installed:
+For the program to work, the following is necessary:
 - A latex distribution that contains a *pdflatex* implementation (e.g. MiKTeX or TeX Live)
 - ImageMagick for the conversion from PDF to PNG

-The program uses the following libraries:
-- [icafe](https://github.com/dragon66/icafe), a Java library for reading, writing, converting, and manipulating images and metadata.
-The library is used to embed the LaTeX source code within the built PNG file and to extract the embedded code in PNGs
-- [JOpt Simple](https://pholser.github.io/jopt-simple/), a command line option parsing library
-- [ini4j](http://ini4j.sourceforge.net/), a Java API for parsing configuration files written in the .ini file format
+- *Win 7 users*: The path to `convert.exe` provided by ImageMagick must be given in `config.ini` (e.g. `
+path = C:\Program Files (x86)\ImageMagick-6.9.0-Q16\`) under section `imagemagick`

 # Example